menandmice/micetro_docs/guides/reference/snmp_oid.rst

 * cvVrfName: .1.3.6.1.4.1.9.9.711.1.1.1.1.2

 .. note::
   Each device is only queried once, as the system checks the serial number and the sysName to discover both physical and virtual switches.
-Micetro does not synchronize with the same serial number twice.